Rocker2234/Python-MDL-API/README.md

 RAiU14

 ## Version History
+* 0.1.2
+  * Added JSON support for Cast and fixed typos
 * 0.1.1
   * Major fixes in Data Extraction and addition on saving data into json files
 * 0.1.0